Electricity Substation No. 269: Electricity provision in Sydney, 1904 to present

 In 1904, the year in which the first power station in Sydney commenced operations, the Municipal Council of Sydney (MCS) was formed to produce and distribute electric light and power to central Sydney.
 From 1904 until 1935 the MCS, as both an electricity generation and distribution authority, constructed hundreds of small distribution substations throughout Sydney, many of which are still in service.
 The MCS supplied electricity to retail customers around the inner city, inner west and lower north shore and provided bulk power to outer western and northern suburbs such as Penrith, Hornsby and Manly.

 The MCS initially competed against a number of private electricity supply companies.
 These were mostly small-scale operations which the MCS had acquired by 1914.
 The exception was the Electric Light and Power Supply Corporation (ELPSC), established in 1909, which was the one major private player in the Sydney electricity market until 1955 when it was nationalised by the Electricity Commission of NSW.
 In 1935 the functions of the MCS Electricity Department were taken over by the Sydney County Council (SCC) with broad responsibility for electricity supply across the Sydney region.
 There was rapid expansion in the electricity distribution network with 40-50 substations constructed annually.
 The scale of SCC's operations consistently made it the largest local authority in Australia throughout the second half of the 20th century.
 In 1991 the SCC was reconstituted as Sydney Electricity, as a statutory authority.
 In 1996 Sydney Electricity merged with the Hunter regional electricity authority Orion (formerly Shortland Electricity) and was corporatised as EnergyAustralia.

-The distribution business of EnergyAustralia remained a state government enterprise and, in 2011, was renamed Ausgrid.
+The distribution business of EnergyAustralia was renamed Ausgrid.